-The sun is finally shining for Connecticut sports bettors: Connecticut lawmakers are pushing for a target sports betting launch date ahead of the 2021 NFL season.
+The sun is finally shining for Connecticut sports bettors: Connecticut lawmakers are pushing for a target online sports betting launch date on October 19 of 2021.

-Get ready for sports betting in Connecticut with this in-depth scouting report.
-Learn the important details and discover how to get registered with a top online betting site ahead of launch day.
+Get ready for sports betting in Connecticut with our in-depth scouting report.
+Learn the important details and discover how to get registered with a top CT online sportsbooks ahead of launch day.

 Connecticut Sports Betting Key Stats

 Getting game ready after sitting on the sidelines can be a bit intimidating at first.
 So, let’s warm up with some fundamentals of legal sports betting in Connecticut.

 Launch Date: September 30 (in-person), October 19 (online), 2021